Grounding techniques for stress, anxiety and panic attacks

 What is grounding?

 To start off, I use a breathing exercise for around a minute.
-To do this find a comfortable seat, then simply sit up straight, with your bum to the back of the seat and feet on the ground.
-Close your eyes and take a slow breath in counting to five in your head, then slowly breath out for five (some people can hold more breath and may find counting to 10 is better).
+To do this find a comfortable seat, then sit up straight, with your bum to the back of the seat and feet on the ground.
+Close your eyes and take a slow breath in counting to five in your head, then slowly breathe out for five (some people can hold more breath and may find counting to 10 is better).

 Repeat this around eight to 10 times or until you feel your breathing has calmed.